abdulmelikbekmez/vscode_ros2_workspace/README.md

 ## Features

-### Style

-ROS2-approved formatters are included in the IDE.

-* **python** autopep8; vscode settings consistent with the [style guide](https://index.ros.org/doc/ros2/Contributing/Code-Style-Language-Versions/)

 ### Tasks

 There are many pre-defined tasks, see [`.vscode/tasks.json`](.vscode/tasks.json) for a complete listing.
 Feel free to adjust them to suit your needs.

-Take a look at [how I develop using tasks](https://www.allisonthackston.com/articles/vscode_tasks.html) for an idea on how I use tasks in my development.

 ### Debugging